yair-byte/JuegoMissileCommand/README.md

-# JuegoMissileCommand - game written in Java
+# JuegoMissileCommand - Game written in Java

 to run the game open a terminal and navigate to the directory "GameMissileCommand\GameMissileCommand_last\GameMissileCommand", then run the following command: java -jar GameMissileCommand.jar